rjdeliveryomaha/courierinvoice/README.md

 If [dompdf](https://github.com/dompdf/dompdf) is detected a button will be added to display/download the invoice as a pdf.

 If multiple datasets are provided a form will be returned to select which invoice to recreate by invoice number.

+Soft delete (setting the 'Deleted' property to 1) will result in a discreet message being displayed at the top of the invoice indicating that it has been flagged for deletion.

 ```php
 $invoice->invoiceQueryForm();